paularmstrong/normalizr/README.md

   },

   // Though this is a different API endpoint, we can describe it just as well
-  // with our normalizr schema objects:
+  // with our normalizr entity objects:

   receiveUsers(response) {